ranajoy-cosmo/genesys/README.md

 ## Running the TOD simulation

-This require setting up
+This requires setting up a bit:
-1. Populate the instrument config files.
-A template is provided in `instruments/instrument_config`
+1. Populate the instrument and channel config files.
+A template is provided in `instruments/instrument_config/`
 2. Populate the config file for the tod simulation run.
 A template is provided in `tod/config_files/default.yaml`

 Relevant options for the parameters, units and descriptions are all proivided in the yaml files.

-The sim_tod.py can be run in two modes - serial, and parallel.
+The sim_tod.py can be run in two modes: serial, and parallel.

-For the serial run, just type
+For the serial run, do

 ```
 python sim_tod.py <CONFIG_FILE> serial -v <VERBOSITY>
 ```

-For the MPI run, type
+For the MPI run, do

 ```
 mpirun -n <NUM_PROC> python sim_tod.py <CONFIG_FILE> mpi -v <VERBOSITY>